Truck driver killed, 3 injured in crash on Yamuna Expressway | Law-Order

-A truck drive died while three other people were left injured following a collision between his vehicle and a tractor on the Yamuna Expressway in Greater Noida on Friday, police officials said.
+A truck driver died while three other people were left injured following a collision between his vehicle and a tractor on the Yamuna Expressway in Greater Noida on Friday, police officials said.

 Both the vehicles were on the same lane from Noida to Agra when the incident took place near Chapargarh village in the Dankaur area, they said.